stt-datacore/website/static/crew/sloan_spy_crew.md

 published: true
 ---

 His best stat across all metrics is a #50 DIP base.
-1 events feature, though traits have provided a few more weekend chances.
+1 event feature, though traits have provided a few more weekend chances.
 Only keep this fella if you're swimming in crew slots and like playing Pokémon.